 More importantly, fleas can also carry several diseases that can affect your cat AND your family.
-A flea bite can transmit tapeworms, cat scratch fever, typhus, and even the bubonic plaque in some parts of the U.S..
-Children that live in homes with fleas can accidentally ingest them, resulting in tapeworms as well.
+For humans, while rare, a flea bite can transmit, typhus, cat scratch fever, and even bubonic plague in some parts of the US.
+For cats, flea bites can transmit cat scratch fever.
+Then if the cat scratches or bites a human, they can then become infected with the bacteria.
+Pets and children that live in homes with fleas can accidentally ingest them, resulting in tapeworms as well.

 Your veterinarian will have given your cat an oral or topical flea treatment to kill any fleas on them and prevent them from jumping back on for a while – usually, 30–90 days, depending on the product.

 It’s important to treat ALL the pets in your home in order to fully remove them and prevent any other pets from becoming a target –starting the cycle all over again.
 All pets should be treated for three consecutive months – although year-round prevention is ideal.
 This will help prevent any flea eggs (larvae) in your furniture, the carpet, or outside from growing up and taking hold of your pets.